 What we recommend you do now

 Just sign-up and apply to be a driver.
-The process is simple.
-We reached out to Uber and asked if there were limits, territories, minimum hours or drives required.
-No, none of this is an issue!
-You can drive wherever, whenever you want for as long or as little as you want.
+You can drive wherever, whenever you want for as long or as little as you want, pending conditional hourly restrictions.
 We even met a driver who picked us up once.
 We asked him how often he drove.
 He said that he just turns it on (the app that waits for a pickup) whenever he has a couple of hours to kill and it has worked well for him to redeem his time and make some good money on the side.

 In the end, it never hurts to have an opportunity to earn extra literally knocking at your “car” door.
 Apply to drive and use it when you want and when you need it!